-- strength of the ocean's overturning STCs, in which waters move from equatorial regions to the subtropics at the surface, then sink and return to low latitudes at thermocline depths (~300-400 m) (Section 2.3).
+to have altered the strength of the ocean's overturning STCs, in which waters move from equatorial regions to the subtropics at the surface, then sink and return to low latitudes at thermocline depths (~300-400 m) (Section 2.3).
 Though these cells are much shallower than the ocean's deep overturning circulation, they transport a similar magnitude of heat due to the large difference in temperature between the upper and lower limbs (Held, 2001; Klinger and Marotzke, 2000).
-In response to - strengthening of NH trade winds and weakening of SH trade winds, an anomalous shallow crossequatorial circulation develops that transports surface waters and heat from the SH into the NH (Figure 6A).
+In response to strengthening of NH trade winds and weakening of SH trade winds, an anomalous shallow crossequatorial circulation develops that transports surface waters and heat from the SH into the NH (Fig. 7A).
 This increased northward heat transport in the shallow ocean offsets a significant portion (~30-40%) of the ocean heat transport anomaly associated with reductions in AMOC in GCM hosing simulations designed to resemble Heinrich stadials (Yang et al., 2017, 2013).
-In idealized simulations by Green and Marshall (2017) in which hemispheric energy budgets are perturbed, ITCZ shifts in fully coupled ocean-atmosphere simulations are much smaller than shifts in uncoupled (slab ocean) experiments (Figure 6B).
+In idealized simulations by Green and Marshall (2017) in which hemispheric energy budgets are perturbed, ITCZ shifts in fully coupled oceanatmosphere simulations are much smaller than shifts in uncoupled (slab ocean) experiments (Fig. 7B).
 The authors attribute most of this difference to the role of the oceans' subtropical cells in amplifying the heat transport into the cooler hemisphere associated with an ITCZ shift (Green and Marshall, 2017).

-- The large changes in cross-equatorial atmospheric heat transport that accompany relatively small (1-2 degrees latitude) changes in zonal mean ITCZ position make it unlikely that the ITCZ has been far from the equator in the past unless heat transports associated with the Hadley circulation were very different (Donohoe et al., 2013; McGee et al., 2014).
-The STC response to ITCZ shifts further decreases the likelihood that the ITCZ was located far from the - 600 equator in past climates, as it increases the interhemispheric energy transport anomalies associated with ITCZ shifts.
-Windblown dust provenance data from the Pacific Ocean tracing the latitudinal transition from sediment compositions similar to Asian dust (found north of the ITCZ today) to compositions similar to volcanic inputs and/or American dust (found south of the ITCZ today) have been interpreted as suggesting that the Pacific ITCZ was located at 30°N at 40 Ma - and 12°N as recently as 8 Ma (Hyeong et al., 2005; Lyle et al., 2002; Pettke, 2002).
+The large changes in cross-equatorial atmospheric heat transport that accompany relatively small $(1-2^{\circ})$ latitude) changes in zonal mean ITCZ position make it unlikely that the ITCZ has been far from the equator in the past unless heat transports associated with the Hadley circulation were very different (Donohoe et al., 2013; McGee et al., 2014).
+The STC response to ITCZ shifts further decreases the likelihood that the ITCZ was located far from the equator in past climates, as it increases the interhemispheric energy transport anomalies associated with ITCZ shifts.

+Windblown dust provenance data from the Pacific Ocean tracing the latitudinal transition from sediment compositions similar to Asian dust (found north of the ITCZ today) to compositions similar to volcanic inputs and/or American dust (found south of the ITCZ today) have been interpreted as suggesting that the Pacific ITCZ was located at 30°N at 40 Ma and 12°N as recently as 8 Ma (Hyeong et al., 2005; Lyle et al., 2002; Pettke et al., 2002).
 As the position of the Pacific ITCZ strongly influences the zonal-mean, annual-mean ITCZ position, these studies suggest either radically weaker heat transports associated with the Hadley cells and STCs in these warmer climates, very strong heating differences between the hemispheres, or the need for alternative interpretations of the dust provenance data.
-In particular, the northerly - 610 position of the dust provenance transition in the mid-Cenozoic may reflect low Asian dust inputs prior to the Pliocene (An et al., 2001; Zhang et al., 2016) rather than a dramatic change in ITCZ location; strongly reduced Asian dust flux and relatively constant inputs of volcanic ash and dust
+In particular, the northerly position of the dust provenance transition in the mid-Cenozoic may reflect low Asian dust inputs prior to the Pliocene (An et al., 2001; Zhang et al., 2016) rather than a dramatic change in ITCZ location; reduced Asian dust flux and relatively constant inputs of volcanic ash and dust from sources in the Americas would be expected to lead to a stronger volcanic/American dust signature in subtropical Pacific sediments regardless of ITCZ changes.